Diptonil/raging-coffee/inheritance/README.md

 - void notify()
 - void notifyAll()
 - Class<?> getClass(): Obtains class of an object at runtime.
 Similar to type() in Python.
 - String toString(): Returns a String that describes an object. this method is automatically called when print functions are being used.
-This method is overriden by most classes on whose objects it is called.
+This method is overriden by most classes on whose objects it is invoked.
 - int hashCode(): returns the hashcode of the invoking object.